Paul Connolly (music publisher): Charities and good causes

 Following this hugely successful music industry career spanning 30 years, including 28 years at Universal Music Publishing and 10 years as its President Europe & UK, Paul chooses now to focus more on supporting others.
 He works with the West Ham United Foundation, the official charity of West Ham United F.C., the football club which Paul and his two children are life-time supporters of and season ticket holders for many years.
-Each game they attend brings together the family in their shared support for the club.

 Other charities he supports include Regenerate, which creates opportunities for young people to thrive, Home-Start, which provides a local community network of trained volunteers and expert support to help families with young children through difficult times, and Re-engage (formerly Contact The Elderly), which helps older people to overcome loneliness and is committed to them being heard, valued and engaged.
 He also contributes to the Richmond Food Bank and Sightsavers, a charity helping blind children in Africa.